kumahq/kuma-website/app/_src/guides/gateway-delegated.md

 curl -i $PROXY_IP
 ```

-outputs that there are no routes defined:
+which outputs that there are no routes defined:
 ```shell
 HTTP/1.1 404 Not Found
 Date: Fri, 09 Feb 2024 15:25:45 GMT